 Formerly dominated by high-pressure sodium (HPS), metal halide (MH), fluorescents and induction lamps, parking garage lighting is now a common application for LEDs.
 Their benefits often include energy efficiency and whiter light.
 LED parking garage lights provides ample bright light to indoor parking structures without the glare and heat of traditional metal halide fixtures.
-LED parking garage fixtures have special lenses and reflectors that distribute light evenly in a wider angle to cover more area with less fixtures.
+Parking garage lighting fixtures LED have special lenses and reflectors that distribute light evenly in a wider angle to cover more area with less fixtures.
 These outdoor canopy lights can be mounted with a junction box or pendant.
-LED fixtures are low profile, maintenance-free and provide up to 100,000 hours of high efficiency light.
+LED parking lighting fixtures are low profile, maintenance-free and provide up to 100,000 hours of high efficiency light.
 LED canopy lights for parking garages can replace up to 400 watts metal halide fixtures in carports and multi-level parking garages.

 We are here to help